 Miniature Golf Tournaments

 Hosting a mini-golf tournament is a great fundraising activity for youth baseball teams.
 Just like a regular charity golf tournament, a mini-golf event is fun, encourages team-building, and can bring in a lot of funds.
 The great thing about mini golf is that anyone can play and it only takes a couple of hours, rather than an entire day on the golf course.
 Sell refreshments and fundraising raffle tickets to raise extra money and bring out the whole family to enjoy a day of miniature golf for your favorite baseball team!

 The nice thing about a breakfast fundraiser is that it does not take nearly the amount of time to organize as some large fundraising events, but it still raises significant funds while bringing members of your organization and the community together in a social setting.
 In order for your breakfast to be successful, however, you must be organized and have a strong team of dedicated parent volunteers.
 While pancake breakfast fundraisers are popular school and sports fundraisers, you are certainly not limited to that idea alone.
 Offering more gourmet and brunch like options will allow you to charge more for admission and draw a larger audience.
 Of course, you’ll need the chefs and cooks to make this happen.

 More Fundraising Ideas for Baseball Teams

-Still looking for ideas?
+Still looking for fundraising ideas?
 We offer fundraising ideas for softball teams, high school fundraising ideas, the 40 best fundraisers for schools, and elementary school fundraisers.
 Also, there are plenty of alternative group or sports fundraising ideas that can be applied to a baseball team, so take a moment to read through the various pages until you find the right fundraiser for your baseball team.